Where is Darren Anderton now?

 Tottenham Hotspur legend Darren Anderton retired from playing in December 2008 after a two-year spell at League One side Bournemouth.

-Despite injuries hindering his career, Anderton still managed to chalk up 318 Premier League appearances in his12 years at Tottenham Hotspur
+Despite injuries hindering his career, Anderton still managed to chalk up 318 Premier League appearances in his 12 years at Spurs winning the League Cup with them in 1999.

 He was also a key member of the England national side in the mid to late nineties and made 30 appearances, scoring seven goals.

-A little known fact about Anderton is that he qualified to play for Scotland through his father and went for trials for Scotland as a 16-year-old but was told he wasn’t good enough.
+A little known fact about him is that he qualified to play for Scotland through his father and went for trials for Scotland as a 16-year-old but was told he wasn’t good enough.

 Back to Tottenham Hotspur